Immediate Steps to Take After the Bus Accident

 Thousands of Americans are seriously injured or killed each year in public transportation accidents, and we have seen insurance companies cheat those victims out of fair financial compensation.
+An attorney can protect your rights (which you may not know you have) and increase your compensation.

-We have litigation experts, trial attorneys and award-winning support staff to take the best care of you during a difficult time.
+We have litigation experts, trial attorneys, and award-winning support staff to take the best care of you during a difficult time.
 The Los Angeles Personal Injury Attorneys of Bisnar Chase want to be the people at your side to fight for what you deserve.

-- Almost one billion recovered
+- Over $1B billion recovered

-- 2025 Law Firm of the Year
+- 2026 Law Firm of the Year

 - Serving California since 1978